jefson08/KhasiNMT/README.md

  Place the file in PreTrainModel/KhasiRoberta Directory

-### Training Khasi to English Translation System with the following parameters:
+### A. Training Khasi to English Translation System with the following parameters:
       a.
 Initialization of Embedding layer with Pre-trained Embedding Weights
       b.
 Data Augmentation
       c.
 Appending Pre-trained Context encoding to locally learned encoding